junjypark/SpLoc/README.md

 ```

 ## Usage
-Fitting SpLoc requires a number of components:
+Fitting SpLoc for longitudinal data requires a number of components:

 * **data**: a MxS matrix, where S is the number of spatial locations and M is the sum of the number of visits for all subjects.
 Each row represents an image.